Health Benefits of Pumpkin Seeds

 Pumpkin Seed Nutrition

 Pumpkin seeds are packed with healthy nutrients, like fiber and protein, and also contain impressive amounts of the micronutrients magnesium and zinc.
+There are carbs in pumpkin seeds, but they are a great source of fiber which has been linked to weight loss and several health benefits.
 The pumpkin seeds' protein and fiber content is considered high for a snack and is a combination that can help keep you feeling full.
 One serving (1 ounce, about 85 seeds) of roasted pumpkin seeds boasts:

 - 126 calories